Titanium foam: Urea

-Another commonly employed space-holder for titanium foams is urea, which yielded porosities from 20 to 75%.
-Wen et al. produced foams exhibiting a bimodal pore distribution with porosities ranging from 55 to 75%, Young's moduli between 3–6.4 GPa, and a plateau stress of 10–35 MPa.
+Another commonly employed space-holder for titanium foams is urea, which yielded porosities from 20±to %.
+Wen et al. produced foams exhibiting a bimodal pore distribution with porosities ranging from 55±to %, Young's moduli between 3–6.4 GPa, and a plateau stress of 10–35 MPa.
 An inverse relationship between plateau stress and porosity was observed with increased porosity resulting in decreased plateau stress.
-Tuncer et al. utilized urea in combination with irregularly shaped titanium powders in an effort to increase green strength through increased packing efficiency (of particles).
+Tuncer et al. utilized urea in combination with irregularly shaped titanium powders in an effort to increase green strength through increased packing efficiency of particles.
 This also eliminated the need for the incorporation of a binder.

 Tapioca starch

 Tapioca starch can be burnt off easily through the sintering process and is insoluble in titanium.
-Titanium foams consisting of a bimodal pore distribution (macropores ranging from 100 to 300 μm) and 64–79% porosity, exhibited yield strengths of 23–41 MPa and Young's moduli of 1.6–3.7 GPa.
+Titanium foams consisting of a bimodal pore distribution (macropores ranging from 100±to μm) and 64±to % porosity, exhibited yield strengths of 23–41 MPa and Young's moduli of 1.6–3.7 GPa.